roastedroot/wasm-java-agents-blueprint/README.md

 # WASM Java Agents Blueprint

 Inspired by [wasm-agents-blueprint](https://github.com/mozilla-ai/wasm-agents-blueprint) and [wasm-browser-agents-blueprint](https://github.com/hwclass/wasm-browser-agents-blueprint) experimenting with WebAssembly agents, we wanted to explore running these powerful AI systems within an alternative, and extremely popular runtime: the Java Virtual Machine (JVM).

-The JVM is one of the most widely used systems in the world, powering everything from enterprise applications to mobile development, making it an ideal platform for deploying AI agents at scale.
+The JVM is one of the most widely used systems in the world, powering everything from enterprise applications to mobile development.
+Its platform independence enables applications to run seamlessly across diverse operating systems without modification, while its robust memory management with automatic garbage collection simplifies development and reduces memory leaks.
+The JVM's security model enforces strict policies including bytecode verification and sandboxing, and it supports multiple programming languages beyond Java, fostering a versatile and expansive ecosystem.
+These attributes make it an ideal platform for deploying AI agents at scale.

 This blueprint demonstrates how to build AI agents using WebAssembly modules within a Java application, leveraging the JVM's robust ecosystem and enterprise-grade capabilities.
-You can run agents written in multiple languages (Rust, Go, Python, JavaScript) seamlessly without leaving the JVM, combining the performance benefits of WebAssembly with the reliability and maturity of the Java platform.
+You can run agents written in multiple languages (Rust, Go, Python, JavaScript) seamlessly within the JVM, combining the performance benefits of WebAssembly with the reliability and maturity of the Java platform.

 ## Quick Start